 B.A.
 (Hons) First Class in Philosophy & English Literature, University of Manchester – Michael Polanyi prizewinner

-, ed. by Patrick Hart, Dora Petherbridge & Valerie Kennedy.
-Forthcoming with Edinburgh University Press, October 2020.
+, ed. by Patrick Hart, Dora Petherbridge & Valerie Kennedy (Edinburgh University Press, 2020)

 ‘Why (Not) Theatre?
-Stage, Screen, and Streaming in a Pandemic’, in Why Theatre?
+Stage, Screen, and Streaming in a Pandemic’, in Why the Theatre

 [with Dora Petherbridge], ‘The Eye of a Stranger: Henrietta Liston’s Turkish Journals